mahmoodhegazy/RL_Transfer_Learning/README.md

 # Transfer Learning Investigation for RL Research Project

 Transfer learning in reinforcement learning offers exciting opportunities to improve sample efficiency and performance by leveraging knowledge gained in one environment to accelerate learning in another.
-Here's a comprehensive approach for implementing transfer learning investigations in your Taxi and Ant environments, with several novel ideas that could distinguish your research.
+We will implement a comprehensive approach for transfer learning investigations in Taxi and Ant environments, with several novel ideas that could distinguish our research.

 ## Core Implementation Approach